-The maximum number of Common Shares that may be issuable pursuant to Performance Awards together with all other security based compensation arrangements of the Corporation, is 10% of the Common Shares outstanding from time to time.
-In addition to the other limitations described under "Long-Term Equity Compensation Plans" above, directors of the Corporation, who are not officers or employees of an entity comprising the Athabasca Group are not eligible to receive grants of Performance Awards.
+As noted under "General Limitations Applicable to All LTI Plans" above, in addition to the other limitations described, the maximum number of Common Shares that may be issuable pursuant to Performance Awards together with all other Security Based Compensation Arrangements of the Corporation, is 10% of the Common Shares outstanding from time to time.
+In addition to the other limitations described under "General Limitations Applicable to all LTI Plans" above, directors of the Corporation, who are not officers or employees of an entity comprising the Athabasca Group are not eligible to receive grants of Performance Awards.